-The new external frame is part of the design for the next iteration of the SeaBee AUV and consists of an octagonal cage surrounding the main hull.
-Each Octagon measures 10.836" around an inscribed circle.
-Four Octagons create three sections of the frame.
+The external frame consists of an octagonal cage surrounding the main hull.
+Each octagon measures 10.836" around an inscribed circle.
+Four octagons create three sections of the frame.
 Panels constructed of T6061 anodized aluminum measuring 7" x 4.5" x 3/16" make up the walls of the octagonal cage resulting in a total of twenty-four panels.
 Each panel is associated with a certain location of the frame and a component.
 In addition, panels can move around the frame easily if design changes are necessary.
 The front and back surfaces of the octagonal cage serve as mounts for the depth thrusters and the flotation structure.

 These panels are designed around a common panel template in SolidWorks and can be quickly machined through a laser-cutting process and then anodized.
-The panel redesigns dramatically reduce the design and manufacturing time of any mechanical changes to the SeaBee AUV or it components and are compatible with either the SeaBee III or upcoming SeaBee IV designs.
+The panel redesigns dramatically reduce the design and manufacturing time of any mechanical changes to the Seabee AUV.